ruitvrs/COBRA-k/docs/add_data.md

 ## Manually adding data

-!!! warning "Fullsplit model" requirement
+!!! warning
-    Before using theromkinetic data, make sure that your model is "fullsplit" as explained at the end of [Model requirements for automatic data collection](#model-requirements-for-automatic-data-collection).
+    Before using theromkinetic data, make sure that your model is "fullsplit" as explained in subsection [Model requirements for any CORBA-k model](#model-requirements-for-any-cobra-k-model).

 If you have some or all thermokinetic data already ready, make sure that you have it in the following type form: